-26 Years Ago: Alan Jackson Releases Debut Album, ‘Here in the Real World’
+29 Years Ago: Alan Jackson Releases His Debut Album, ‘Here in the Real World’

-Twenty-six years ago today (Feb.
-27, 1990) was a life-changing day for Alan Jackson: It was on this day that the singer’s debut album, Here in the Real World, was released on Arista Records.
+Twenty-nine years ago today (Feb.
+27, 1990) was a life-changing day for Alan Jackson: It was on that date that the singer's debut album, Here in the Real World, was released on Arista Records.

-The Georgia native signed his recording contract on June 26, 1989, shortly after Arista opened its doors.
+Jackson signed his recording contract with Arista on June 26, 1989, shortly after the record label opened its doors.
 He was part of the first class of artists signed to the label, along with Pam Tillis, Lee Roy Parnell, Michelle Wright and Asleep at the Wheel.

 Jackson didn't waste any time in getting to work on his freshman record: In September of 1989, he released "Blue Blooded Woman," which failed to chart in the Top 40.
 However, his second single, the album's title track, started a succession of hits for Jackson, who remained in the Top 10 with his next 27 singles.